 4. Be a Good Driver

 After getting a new car, many of us drive like our grandmas.
-We stop gunning it at yellow lights and avoid potholes like the plague.
+We start gunning it at yellow lights and avoid potholes like the plague.
 But as that new car smell fades, most drivers return to their bad habits.
 While this car maintenance tip is less about maintaining your car, and more about being a good driver, it can definitely lower your repair bills.
 So, stop gunning it through yellow lights, whipping it around corners, and ignoring posted speed limit signs.
 Your car will thank you.

 5. Check Your Air Filters